Burial Benefits

 Headstones & Markers

-The Department of Veterans Affairs (VA) furnishes upon request, at no charge to the applicant, a Government headstone or marker for the unmarked grave of any deceased eligible Veteran in any cemetery around the world, regardless of their date of death.
+The Department of Veterans Affairs (VA) provides, at no cost to the applicant, a Government-issued headstone or marker for the unmarked grave of any eligible deceased veteran, regardless of the date of death, in cemeteries worldwide.

-A Government-furnished headstone or marker may be provided for eligible Veterans who died on or after November 1, 1990 and whose grave is marked with a privately purchased headstone.
-A Government-furnished medallion may be provided for eligible Veterans who served on or after April 6, 1917 and whose grave is marked with a privately purchased headstone or marker.
+For eligible veterans who died on or after November 1, 1990, and whose grave is marked with a privately purchased headstone, a Government-furnished headstone or marker may be provided.
+Additionally, a Government-furnished medallion may be issued for eligible veterans who served on or after April 6, 1917, and whose grave is marked with a privately purchased headstone or marker.

-For more information, view the Headstones, Markers and Medallions page of the Veterans Affairs website.
+For more details, visit the Headstones, Markers, and Medallions page on the Veterans Affairs website.

 Presidential Memorial Certificate

-A Presidential Memorial Certificate (PMC) is an engraved paper certificate, signed by the current president.
+A Presidential Memorial Certificate (PMC) is an engraved certificate, signed by the current president, to honor the memory of a deceased veteran.

-For more information, view the Presidential Memorial Certificates page of the Veterans Affairs website.
+For more information, visit the Presidential Memorial Certificates page on the Veterans Affairs website.

 Reimbursement for Burial Expenses

-Eligible veterans maybe entitled to reimbursement of up to $2000 towards expenses for funeral and burial expenses.
+Eligible veterans may be entitled to reimbursement of up to $2,000 for funeral and burial expenses.

-For more information, view the Burial Benefits page of the Veterans Affairs website.
+For more details, visit the Burial Benefits page on the Veterans Affairs website.